davidjenei/davidjenei.com/README.md

 How it works
 ------------

 Uses `lowdown` to translate markdown documents to html.
-Then the remarkable `cat` command combines that with `html` fragments to build the pages.
+Then some remarkable unix utilities combine that with inline `html` fragments to build the pages.

 Collects #tags from markdown preambles.

-Helper targets will `rsync` results to my server or build customised docs (resume).
+Helper targets will help: `rsync` results to my server or build customised docs (resume).

 Missing features
 ----------------

 -   RSS: will do
--   navigation bar on top
--   links to tags
 -   generated pdf from resume: won't do, I'll use my favourite browser

 My workflow